shanmukhkalasamudram/coursera-Fundamentals-of-Parallelism-on-Intel-Architecture/README.md

 ## NOTE:

-It may take some time to update your results on coursera page (10 min. approx)
+1. It may take some time to update your results on coursera page (10 min. approx)
+2. The question for assisment may chnage overtime - These were the qustions and answer at my time.
+3. Use only for reference purpose.
+[Don't copy paste the answers directly]
+4. Understanding the concept is more importment rather then getting the answer.

+Happy Learning